[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 It's no longer on the site, but it looks a lot like this piece (except mine is breathable mesh).

 I'll be honest with you, I have no idea why I bought this piece two years ago.
-But deep down, I knew she was going to come in handy one day.
+But deep down, I knew it was going to be useful to me one day.

-This is THE piece I thought I would never use...
-And yet!
+This is THE room I thought I would never use… And yet!

-And it didn't fail, I'm so happy to have had this piece!
-It perfectly protected me from the sand and, faced with a helmet of questionable hygiene , I was very happy to have a textile barrier.
-For me, it's an essential motorcycle road trip.
-Valentin, although very minimalist, is even thinking of getting one for his next expeditions.
+And it didn't fail, I'm so glad I had this piece!
+It protected me perfectly from the sand and, faced with a helmet with questionable hygiene , I was very happy to have a textile barrier.
+For me, it's an essential for a motorcycle road trip.
+Valentin, although very minimalist, is even thinking about getting one for his next expeditions.

-Please don't be a fool and go on a motorcycle road trip without decent gloves.
-And when I say "motorcycle gloves", I really mean "gloves designed specifically for motorcycling " and not "tactical gloves", or "superb Filson leather gloves".
+Please don't be such a jerk and take a motorcycle road trip without decent gloves.
+And when I say "motorcycle gloves", I really mean "gloves designed specifically for motorcycling " and not "tactical gloves", or "awesome Filson leather gloves".

-There is inevitably a moment when you will have to place your hands flat on the ground, perhaps you will slip on a slope with stones.
-And that can really make a difference .
+There is bound to be a time when you will have to put your hands flat on the ground, perhaps you will slip on a slope with stones.
+And there, it can really make a difference .
 In this case, your fingers, and especially the palm of your hand, need to be well protected.

-Impossible to find the gloves I had on the Internet.
-These are mid-season Rev'it , which fulfill their protective function perfectly but are a little too warm.
+I couldn't find the gloves I had on the Internet.
+They are Rev'it mid-season, which perfectly fulfill their protective function but are a little too warm.
 If necessary, don't hesitate to take a second pair of gloves for the summer.

-Tip: wait for the sales to buy them, you will find them without any problem.
+Tip: wait for sales to buy them, you will find them without any problem.

-This is a key subject!
-Along with the weather, your sleep is the other big factor that impacts the quality and memories of your trip .
+Now that’s a key topic!
+Along with the weather, your sleep is the other big factor that influences the quality and memories of your trip .

 This is why I spent so much time looking for the right equipment, with two criteria: performance and size, which had to be as small as possible.